BDR14334/Job-App-Autofiller/README.md

 - The user successfully submits the job application.

-## Use Case: UC-4: Autofill Employment History
+## UC-4: Autofill Employment History

 **Summary:**
 The app requests and stores the user's employment history and automatically fills in the relevant sections of a job application.